HolyBimBam/CloudReverb/README.md

 Fix Loading Error when Preset it already selected

+Add Icons to Dials or a graphical Representation of what the individual Paramtere does

 The Build did not work for me.
 I used XCode for that but i'll leave it here, maybe it will help somebody.